-- " The BCA could be downgraded if we were to assess a material reduction in PSPIB's liquid assets.
-However, a downgrade of the BCA would not necessarily result in a downgrade of the long-term issuer rating because of our expectation of extraordinary support. - " A change in PSPIB's governing legislation or a legal precedent that casts doubt on the status of PSPIB's obligations as having preference over pension obligations; however, given the publicized and political nature of such an act, we view the probability of this happening to be very low. - " A material increase in leverage above 25% for a sustained period of time. - " A deterioration in the creditworthiness of the Government of Canada. - " As well, the supported ratings of PSPIB Capital Inc. could be downgraded if we were to assess a change in the guarantee from PSPIB.
+- " A material reduction in its liquid assets or there was a material increase in leverage above 25% for a sustained period of time. - " A change in PSPIB's governing legislation or a legal precedent that casts doubt on the status of PSPIB's obligations as having preference over pension obligations.
+However, given the publicized and political nature of such an act, we view the probability of this happening to be very low.